zarr-developers/zarr-java/README.md

-# Early preview of `zarr-java`
+# zarr-java

-This repository contains an early preview of a Java implementation of the Zarr specification.
+This repository contains a Java implementation of Zarr version 2 and 3.
-It is intended for collecting feedback from the community and not for use.
-The API is subject to changes.

-Refer to [JZarr](https://github.com/zarr-developers/jzarr) for a stable implementation of Zarr version 2.

 ## Usage
 ```java